 These compliance also extend to the equipment and fittings related to membrane operations, including items such as plate-and-frame units, element housings and pumps.

-These so-called pHt membrane types can operate continuously at high temperatures and also withstand high-temperature (60°C) cleaning with pH values in the range 1-12.5.
-They can also be sanitized using water at temperatures as high as 90°C.
+These so-called pHt membrane types can operate continuously at high temperatures and also withstand high-temperature (75°C) cleaning with pH values in the range 1-13.